idaholab/moose/framework/doc/content/source/auxkernels/DivergenceAux.md

 ## Example input syntax

-In this example, the divergence of a field is computed over a block, and compared to the flux on the sides of the block, verifying the divergence theorem as a sanity check.
+In this example, the divergence of a finite volume vector field `(u, v)` is computed over a block, and compared to the flux on the sides of the block, verifying the divergence theorem as a sanity check.

-!listing test/tests/auxkernels/divergence_aux/test.i block=AuxKernels Postprocessors
+!listing test/tests/auxkernels/divergence_aux/test_fv.i block=AuxKernels Postprocessors

 !syntax parameters /AuxKernels/DivergenceAux